Sensitivity Study of the Tau Lepton Electric Dipole Moment at the Super Tau-Charm Facility: Event Selection

 \subsection{Event-Level Machine Learning Selection}

-To further enhance the signal-to-noise ratio, event-level machine learning was applied to select signal events.
+To further enhance the signal-to-noise ratio, event-level machine learning is applied to select signal events.
 The variables used in this analysis include the momentum of the $\pi^+$, $\pi^-$, and the four photons (in sequence).
-Similar to the photon selection using machine learning, the BDTG Response and Cut Efficiency are shown in Figures \ref{fig:event_BDTG_response} and \ref{fig:event_BDTG_cut}, respectively.
-A BDTG cut of $0.2$ was chosen, resulting in about $73\%$ of the signal events and $32\%$ of the background events remaining.
+Similar to the photon selection using machine learning, the BDTG response and cut efficiency are shown in Fig.~\ref{fig:event_BDTG_response_cut}.
+A BDTG cut of $0.2$ is selected, resulting in about $73\%$ of the signal events and $32\%$ of the background events remaining.